A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Experiments

 \subsubsection{Results}

-Tables \ref{tab:regression_datasets} and \ref{tab:classification_datasets} report mean test-set scores averaged over 20 random 80:20 splits, with per-dataset winners flagged by paired t-tests, as described in section \ref{metrics}. \begin{itemize} \item \textbf{Regression (18 tasks)} \emph{k}-means attains the best mean-reciprocal rank (\textbf{0.75}) versus 0.60 for quantile and 0.48 for equal-width.
-In the majority of datasets, the two best discretizers (usually quantile and \emph{k}-means) are statistically tied.
-Neither quantile nor uniform outperform \emph{k}-means at the 5\% level on any dataset.
+Tables \ref{tab:regression_datasets} and \ref{tab:classification_datasets} report mean test-set scores averaged over 20 random 80:20 splits, with per-dataset winners flagged by paired t-tests, as described in section \ref{metrics}. \begin{itemize} \item \textbf{Regression (18 tasks)} Although \emph{k}-means attains a slightly lower MRR compared to quantile binning (0.65 vs. 0.72), it is never statistically outperformed by either quantile or uniform binning at the 5\% significance level across all evaluated datasets.
 However, \emph{k}-means wins outright in 3 datasets, most strikingly by 55\%, on the \textsc{Brazilian Houses} dataset.
 Its other wins range from 1-2\%. \textsc{Brazilian Houses} is especially unique, because it contains the most highly skewed input dataset (averaged by column) among those in the benchmark.
 In addition, the extreme predictor values (e.g. high property tax) coincide with extreme target values (rent price), so isolating these points is crucial.
+Across the full regression suite, $k$-means performs $\geq 0.3\%$ worse than the exhaustive split method on just three datasets; of those, quantile performs statistically significantly worse than $k$-means on two (and significantly better on none).
+This suggests that $k$-means retains almost all of the predictive value of exhaustive splitting when extra cuts add little value, yet still recovers key tail-driven split-points that quantile overlooks.
 In section \ref{sec:synthetic}, we conducted in-depth analysis into this relationship between \emph{k}-means performance and highly-skewed data.